The Mayor of Havant Borough Council for 2020-21 is Cllr Prad Bains.

 The Mayor can attend events virtually or in person.

-If you would like to invite the Mayor to attend a function,
+If you would like to invite the Mayor to an event, please complete our online form.

 What does the Mayor do?

-- Presides over meetings of the council so that its business can be carried out efficiently and with regard to the rights of councillors and the interests of the community
+The Mayor presides over council meetings, to ensure they are carried out efficiently and with regard to the rights of councillors and interests of the community

-- Ensures that the council meeting is a forum for the debate of matters of concern to the local community and the place at which members who are not on the Cabinet are able to hold the Cabinet and committee chairmen to account
+Furthermore, the role of Mayor ensures that council meetings are a forum for debate of matters of concern to the local community and the place at which members who are not on the Cabinet are able to hold the Cabinet and committee chairmen to account.

-- The Mayor is available to attend functions and activities, arranged either to promote the borough, or for charitable causes.
+A key community aspect of the Mayoral role is to promote public involvement in the council's activities, including attending functions and activities, arranged either to promote the borough, or for charitable causes.